erri120/GameFinder/README.md

 Source: [SteamHandler.cs](GameFinder.StoreHandlers.Steam/SteamHandler.cs)

 Steam games can be easily found by searching through _"Steam Universes"_.
 An Universe is simply a folder where you install Steam games.
-You can find all Universes by parsing some configuration files in Steam folder.
+You can find all Universes by parsing some configuration files in the Steam folder.
 We can get the Steam folder by opening the registry key `HKEY_CURRENT_USER\Software\Valve\Steam` and getting the `SteamPath` value.

 The `config/config.vdf` file uses Valve's KeyValue format which is similar to JSON.
 What we want to look for are these `BaseInstallFolder_X` values which point to a Universe folder.